BOOK REVIEW: MEMORABLE SUPPORTING ACTORS AND ACTRESSES FROM THE 1930s TO 1950s: BOOK 1 – A THROUGH I BY GARY KOCA

 Photo by Chris Mich

-Like the supporting actors and actresses in his sixth classic film book that are present for the lead cast to shine, Gary Koka is here with this long-titled book for support of classic movies fans like you and me.
+Like the supporting actors and actresses in his sixth classic film book that are present for the lead cast to shine, Gary Koca is here with this long-titled book for support of classic movies fans like you and me.
 MEMORABLE SUPPORTING ACTORS AND ACTRESSES FROM THE 1930s TO 1950s: BOOK 1 – A THROUGH I is lovingly written by a knowledgeable classic film aficionado, not so much in an ostentatious way of “here: look at what I know” but more in the “here: check this out” fashion that a best friend, old college roommate, or fellow film nerd may talk to you.
 While its old school phonebook appearance may be off-putting (I thought it was wonderfully ironic and funny that a book organizing names in alphabetical order had a yellow and black cover) or even dated, move past those emotions.
 This is a book written by one film fan to many film fans last year.
 That’s right: this book was written in 2021, mentions COVID-19, and often has a post-pandemic perspective on films and celebrityness.
 He also isn’t afraid to be casual and personal in tone while spewing the necessary facts to get your attention for any of the B-level celebrities in this tome.
 In a few instances, he slips and misspells a name or two, or part of a title is italicized then not, but who cares?
 The love and facts come through all the same.

 Photo by Chris Mich

 Structurally, it’s simple.
 He breaks his alphabetical guideline right out of the gate and starts off with his “Top Five Supporting Actors and Actresses.”
 My guess is it’s in order of preference, since the five are NOT in alphabetical order: Walter Brennan precedes Don Duryea and Claude Rains precedes Walther Brennan and so on.
-This first section is incredibly fun to read, as Koka’s admiration for his Top 5 is palpable and it reminds me of the many, many impromptu film list discussions I’ve been involved in over the years like this list of My Top 25 Favorite Movies I made for a fellow member of Facebook’s Classic Movie Fans of Philadelphia years ago.
+This first section is incredibly fun to read, as Koca’s admiration for his Top 5 is palpable and it reminds me of the many, many impromptu film list discussions I’ve been involved in over the years like this list of My Top 25 Favorite Movies I made for a fellow member of Facebook’s Classic Movie Fans of Philadelphia years ago.

 On page 46, Koka wraps up his Top 5 and bluntly starts section 2 of his book, simply and almost coldly titled “The Rest.”
 He explains himself in these words on page 47: